corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/configure-nodeconf.md

   Instructions on how to configure a node's `node.conf` file for HTTP-RPC.
 ---

+This guide explains how to configure a node's `node.conf` file for HTTP-RPC.

 When a node starts up, the `corda.jar` file defaults to reading the node's configuration from a `node.conf` file.
 To use HTTP-RPC, you need to configure your node's `node.conf` by: